adamfisher/nifi-icann-czds-bundle/README.md

 # nifi-icann-czds-bundle
-A NiFi custom controller service to parse the contents of an RFC 1035 compliant zone file.

 This package exposes a **GetCentralZoneDataServiceFile** processor.
 It creates FlowFiles by downloading zone files from ICANN's Central Zone Data Service (CZDS) program.